AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

 ### Definitions

-* Third-Party Consultants are employees that are not employed by the DataPredict Creator or your business' internal employees but uses DataPredict for consultations.
+* Third-Party Consultants are employees taht uses DataPredict but are not employed by:

+    * The DataPredict Creator;

+    * Your business where the employee have been employed more than six months.

 ## Licenses